 Committed To The Entire Legal Process

-An appellate practitioner who picks up the file only after the judgment has been entered is like someone who visits a battlefield after the battle is over.
-Only those who participated in the battle can understand how the battle was fought and why a case was won or lost at the trial court level.
+An appellate practitioner who picks up the file only after the judgment has been entered is like someone who visits a battlefield after the battle is finished.
+Only those who participated in the fight can truly understand how the battle was fought and why a case was won or lost at the trial court level.

-No attorney will better understand the issues involved in appeal better than the attorneys who initially handled the case.
-The lawyers at Klein & Wilson believe that a client deserves the assistance of the most qualified legal representative available.
+No attorney will better understand the issues involved in an appeal better than the attorneys who handled the case from the beginning.
+Klein & Wilson believes that a client deserves the assistance of the most qualified legal representative available.

 Contact The Appellate Attorneys Of Klein & Wilson

 To speak with a lawyer at Klein & Wilson about an appeal, call 949-631-3300 or toll free 877-857-0073, or contact the firm by e-mail.

 Klein & Wilson represented a client in a legal malpractice case.
 During the discovery phase of the action, the law firm sought discovery on an issue unrelated to the underlying case in an effort to force the client to settle the malpractice case.
 Klein & Wilson filed a motion for a protective order (to prevent the law firm from conducting discovery on the privileged issue), which the trial court granted.
 The law firm filed a writ petition fully exposing the very issue Klein & Wilson sought to keep secret.
 Klein & Wilson filed a motion to seal the appellate record, which the appellate court granted.
 After considering Klein & Wilson's opposition to the law firm's writ petition, the appellate court denied the law firm's writ petition.
 As a consequence, the law firm was precluded from introducing the evidence at trial.

 Plaza Freeway Limited Partnership v.
 First Mountain Bank